JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 <human-readable parameters> is a string representing parameters, which are not necessarily fully qualified.
 They do not affect the parser.
 For example, instead of (java.lang.Object, java.util.List, int) you are free to write (Object, List<String>, int)
 <parameter name> is exact name of the method's parameter
 <property name> is a full name of a property from .properties file, like `some.action.description`
-<bundle name> is a fully qualified name of the property bundle, including its package, like `message.IdeBundle`
+<bundle name> is a fully qualified name of the property bundle, which includes its package, like `message.IdeBundle`

 NOTE: If a code change you're trying to document doesn't match any of the above patterns, fill in a ticket in the YouTrack.
 An example of a ticket is https://youtrack.jetbrains.com/issue/MP-1218.
 Until supported, you may document the change as you prefer, and I will correct it later.